Bugs & Beyond – The Importance of QA in Software Development

 But you don’t need a Crowdstrike-size incident for serious damage to occur.
 Today’s market is harsh and customer expectations are high.
 Launch a buggy product and users will quickly turn to the competition – there’s always plenty to choose from.

 Some organizations hesitate to invest in testing because they fear it will slow down development.
 In reality, comprehensive testing prevents last-minute delays and costly rework.
-It’s a short-term investment in long-term efficiency, guaranteeing your product meets market expectations without unpleasant surprises.
+It’s a short-term investment in long-term efficiency, guaranteeing your product meets quality standards without unpleasant surprises.

 2. Testers boost user retention and satisfaction by focusing on UX